 Ranking Unai Emery’s 12 signings as Arsenal manager from worst to best

-We’ve ranked them from worst to best, including those to have joined the Gunners on loan since the summer of 2018.
+Now back in the Premier League with Aston Villa, we’ve ranked those signings from worst to best, including those to have joined the Gunners on loan between summer 2018 and 2019.

 12. Denis Suarez

-His half-season loan spell from Barcelona amounted to just six fairly forgettable appearances.
+His half-season loan spell from Barcelona amounted to just six fairly forgettable appearances and zero starts.

 Nice one, Arsenal.

 11. Stephan Lichtsteiner

 A serial title winner with Juventus and prime sh*thouse, it was hoped that Lichtsteiner would bring a bit of nastiness that’s been lacking since Patrick Vieira and the Invincibles era.